-Lama Surya Das on walking an enlightened path in the modern world.
+Lama Surya Das shares his thoughts on walking an enlightened path in the modern world.

 Lama Surya Das riffs on enlightenment with a native New Yorker’s accent and attitude.
 When he first encountered Buddhism in the late 1960s, the Jewish-born teenager from Long Island dove in heart-first, devoting four decades of his life to spiritual study, practice, and teaching.
 Nicknamed “the Western Lama” by the Dalai Lama, he’s a best-selling author and the founder of the Dzogchen Center.
 A revered spokesman for American Buddhism, he tackles life’s urgent questions on his blog askthelama.com.